-Inside you will find a chart that shows the AdGuard battery resource consumption within the last 24 hours, with an option to get more detailed hour-to-hour data by tapping on the dots on the chart.
+Inside you will find a chart that shows the AdGuard battery resource consumption within the last 24 hours, with an option to get more detailed hour-to-hour data by tapping on the chart.
 Besides that, there’s also a numeric breakdown of the relevant data and a short technical explanation.

 How much battery resource does AdGuard really consume?

-First, let us lay down a little bit of theory and links with necessary data.
+First, let us lay down a bit of theory and links with necessary data.

 Android derives traffic consumption judging on so-called Power Profile, which is given by every manufacturer: https://source.android.com/devices/tech/power/values.html

 Main part of Power Profile is a set of values in mAh which define battery consumption for every component of the device: https://source.android.com/devices/tech/power/values.html

 For example, from the table above:

 wifi.active= 31mA additional consumption in mAh caused by WiFi data exchange.

 radio.active= 100-300mA additional consumption in mAh caused by data exchange over Mobile network.

 cpu.active= 100-200mA additional consumption in mAh caused by CPU work.